Jamaica

 Orientation

-As a condition of the grant, all grantees to Jamaica are required to participate in the Pre-Departure Orientation that takes place early to mid-summer.
-The PDO is organized by IIE and ECA and is held in the U.S. (virtually or in-person).
+As a condition of the grant, all grantees to Jamaica are required to participate in the Pre-Departure Orientation (PDO) that takes place early to mid-summer.
+The PDO is organized by IIE and ECA, and is typically held in mid-June in the U.S. (this session may be virtual or in-person).

 Candidate Profile